zwshen/growth-notes/03-communication/English/ESLPOD/Daily-english-md-volumes/Volume-12.md

 nicotine into a gas that you then put into your bod y, but it doesn’t have the same harmful effects of smoking – at least, that’s the t heory.

 Lisa says, “They only made me want to smoke a real cigarette.”
 She said that smoking an electronic cigarette made her want to sm oke a real cigarette.
 I’m not sure if that’s always true.
 Some people say it’s the opposite.
 But in any case, that is what happened to Lisa.
 She says, “They were no h elp at all.”
-Michael then asks, “So, what now?” meaning “What are you going t o do now?”
+Michael then asks, “So, what now?” meaning “What are you going to do now?”

 Lisa says, “I’m going to try hypnosis.”
 “Hypnosis” (hypnosis) is a technique in which a person appears to be asleep, but can still hear and answer questions.
 Some people use hypnosis to help change their behav ior, to stop doing something that they want to stop doing, like in thi s case, smoking cigarettes.
 I’ve never actually been “hypnotized.”
 That’s the verb w e would use.
 I have never been under hypnosis.
 I’m not sure if it would work with me, but some people say it works.